ChangJoo-Park/sequelize/docs-ko/models-definition.md

 ```

-If you do not want timestamps on your models, only want some timestamps, or you are working with an existing database where the columns are named something else, jump straight on to [configuration ][0]to see how to do that.
+If you do not want timestamps on your models, only want some timestamps, or you are working with an existing database where the columns are named something else, jump straight on to [configuration ](/manual/tutorial/models-definition.html#configuration)to see how to do that.

-## Data types
+## 자료형

 Below are some of the datatypes supported by sequelize.
 For a full and updated list, see [DataTypes](/variable/index.html#static-variable-DataTypes).